-(1) The requirements in this Section apply to the piping systems and venting systems for ships in-

-- (2) The requirements in this Section apply to oil tankers which have all the following features.
-The piping systems and venting systems for other types of oil tankers will be considered by the Society in each case. - (a) Tankers carrying crude oil, petroleum products having a flash point not exceeding 60°C (closed cup test) or other similar liquid cargoes - (b) Tankers of which the machinery spaces and cargo oil tanks (including slop tanks, the same being referred hereinafter in this Section) are arranged in accordance with the requirements in Pt 8, Ch 2, Sec 4. - (c) Tankers of which the cargoes are loaded by land facilities and unloaded by cargo pumps on board ship. - (3) In addition to the requirements in this section, the requirements in Pt 8, Ch 2, Sec 4. and Pt 8, Ch 9, Sec 5. are to be complied with.
+- (1) The requirements in this Section apply to the piping systems and venting systems for ships intended to be registered as oil tankers. - (2) The requirements in this Section apply to oil tankers which have all the following features.
+The piping systems and venting systems for other types of oil tankers will be considered by the Society in each case. - (a) Tankers carrying crude oil, petroleum products having a flash point not exceeding 60°C (closed cup test) or other similar liquid cargoes - (b) Tankers of which the machinery spaces and cargo oil tanks (including slop tanks, the same being referred hereinafter in this Section) are arranged in accordance with the requirements in Pt 8.
+Ch 2.
+Sec 4. - (c) Tankers of which the cargoes are loaded by land facilities and unloaded by cargo pumps on board ship. - (3) In addition to the requirements in this section, the requirements in Pt 8, Ch 2, Sec 4. and Pt 8, Ch 9, Sec 5, are to be complied with.